About Solid Carbon

 What is Solid Carbon’s current status?

 Solid Carbon has successfully completed a comprehensive four-year desk study, laboratory experiments and modelling funded by the Pacific Institute for Climate Solutions, assessing the feasibility from engineering, geoscience, regulatory, and social science perspectives.
 This research followed a 1.5-year pre-feasibility study, CarbonSAFE Cascadia, that was funded by the United States Department of Energy.
-Having demonstrated the feasibility of Solid Carbon as a climate mitigation solution, the project’s recommended next steps are a field demonstration and continuous monitoring at Canada’s Cascadia Basin, a preliminary engineering and design assessment of a Cascadia production system, and a technical, regulatory, and social framework for expanding globally.
-Solid Carbon is in the process of raising funds for the demonstration.
+Having demonstrated the feasibility of Solid Carbon as a climate mitigation solution, the project’s next steps are a field demonstration and continuous monitoring at Canada’s Cascadia Basin, a preliminary engineering and design assessment of a Cascadia production system, and a technical, regulatory, and social framework for expanding globally.
+In March 2025, the Government of Canada awarded Solid Carbon $24-million over six years to advance these next steps through its New Frontiers in Research Fund (NFRF).

 Why does Solid Carbon need a demonstration?